-One might think that a country with a national flag representing its two noisiest tribes would be most vividly represented by the region where both groups coexist in greatest numbers.
-Not in Ireland.
-To the contrary, though the Orange tribe has long been casually disparaged as a “funny sort of Irish”, increasingly we hear talk categorizing the “Northern Irish” as a generally deviant category; the ‘southern’ Irish are apparently the norm, no qualification required.
+Its Orange tribe has long been casually disparaged as a “funny sort of Irish“.
+In more recent years, we increasingly hear talk categorizing the “Northern Irish” as a different – even deviant – category; the ‘southern’ Irish are apparently the norm, no qualification required.

 So, do hierarchies of “Irishness” exist?

-For example, is someone born and resident in Donegal, living in a state called “Ireland”, paying taxes to that state and electing their representatives to an assembly in Dublin, therefore living in a place more Irish than Derry, (where tax arrangements are more similar to those in Finchley)?
+Is someone born and resident in Donegal, living in a state called “Ireland”, paying taxes to that state, and electing their representatives to an assembly in Dublin, therefore living in a place more Irish than, say, Derry, where tax arrangements are more similar to those in Finchley?

-To argue ‘yes’ is to draw on a destructive centuries-old tradition in Irish history, the practice of associating the governing power in Dublin and its agenda of the day, with some notion of an ‘Official Ireland’ (a place most Irish people have tended to gladly find themselves the other side of).
-Yet rather than this sordid lineage providing cause for pause, advocates of identity hierarchies are gaining in volume.
+To argue ‘yes’ is to draw on a destructive centuries-old tradition in Irish history: the practice of associating the governing power in Dublin, and its agenda of the day, with notions of an ‘Official Ireland’.

 Just recently on Slugger, Andy Pollock asked: “Does the South really want the North as part of Ireland?”
 Before asking, Pollock evidently didn’t dwell very long on what the North was the northern part of.
 He’s not alone.